Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 application_id

-Provides an ID name for the container.
-The name must start with a letter and only allows alphanumeric characters.
-KIWI NG will not validate the given name string because there is no common criteria between the container architectures.
-KIWI NG just accepts any text.
+Specifies an ID name for the container.
+The name must start with a letter, and only alphanumeric characters are allowed.
+KIWI NG doesn not validate the specified name string, because there is no common criteria for various the container architectures.

 package_version

-Provides the version identification for the container.
-KIWI NG validates this against the Microsoft Package Version Numbering rules.
+Specifies the version identification for the container.
+KIWI NG validates it against the Microsoft Package Version Numbering rules.

 launcher